Most people change their place of living at least once in their lives.

 Cleaning all of your items before you wrap them up is going to make your life easier when you unpack them.
-You might not have enough energy for a complete clear-out when you're in your new house, so take care of it while packing up.
+You might not have enough energy for a complete clear-out when you’re in your new house, so take care of it while you are wrapping everything up.

 Keep Screws and Bolts in Labeled Plastic Bags

 Screws will be one of the most essential items during your relocation.
 Sorting them into plastic bags and labeling them (the way you do it with bigger boxes) is a necessary thing to do.
 When you arrive at your new house, and before you can even start to unpack, one of the first things to do is putting up the main furniture like wardrobes, beds, cupboards and so on.
 This is when all of your screws and bolts will have to be ready at hand.